-If you don’t have comprehensive car insurance in place for your vehicle before a storm or hurricane warning is issued for your area, it may be too late to buy the coverage until after the storm passes by.
+If you don’t have comprehensive coverage in place for your vehicle before a storm or hurricane warning is issued for your area, it may be too late to buy the coverage until after the storm passes by.

 Buy coverage before it’s too late

 Most auto insurance companies put temporary restrictions in place when a storm or hurricane warning (or some with just a storm watch) goes out by the NHC.